High Resolution Gas Chromatograph Mass Spectrometer (GC-MS)

 Quick Summary

-NIST requires a high-resolution GC-MS system capable of non-targeted analysis for ultratrace contaminants in ultra-pure water and other solvents.
-The system must be a ThermoFisher Scientific Orbitrap Exploris GC 240 or equivalent GC-HRMS and support various injection techniques including liquid, static/dynamic headspace, SPME (including Arrow SPME), and purge-and-trap.
-Key technical specifications include high-resolution (>100,000 at m/z 200) and high-accuracy mass spectrometry (<5 ppm external calibration), with both Electron Ionization (EI) and Chemical Ionization (CI) capabilities, and MS/MS. The system must include an autosampler with automated tool changing, a compatible automated purge and trap autosampler, an uninterruptible power supply (UPS), and integrated instrument control and data analysis software, including compound discovery software and an additional data analysis license.
-A movable lab bench is required if the instrument is a benchtop model.
+The required system must be a ThermoFisher Scientific Orbitrap Exploris GC 240 or equivalent GC-HRMS.
+Key technical specifications include support for various injection techniques (liquid, headspace, SPME, purge-and-trap), high-resolution (>100,000 at m/z 200) and high-accuracy mass spectrometry (<5 ppm external calibration), and capability for both Electron Ionization (EI) and Chemical Ionization (CI) with MS/MS. An autosampler with automated tool changing, a compatible automated purge and trap system, an uninterruptible power supply (UPS), and integrated instrument control/data analysis software (including compound discovery software) are also required.
+A movable lab bench is needed if the instrument is a benchtop model.
+All equipment must be new; used, remanufactured, experimental, prototype, or "gray market" items are not acceptable.

-Contract Details & Timeline
+Contract Details

-• Set-Aside: Total Small Business Set-Aside (FAR 19.5)
+• Set-Aside: Total Small Business Set-Aside (FAR 19.5).

-• Place of Performance: NIST, Gaithersburg, MD 20899, United States
+• Place of Performance: NIST, Gaithersburg, MD.

 Submission & Evaluation

-Applicable Clauses
+Key Clauses

 People